shawnmckinney/LdapEntityManager/DESIGN.md

 - an attribute named 'key'.
 - an attribute named 'object_class'.
 - implements the org.apache.directory.lem.Enitity and java.io.Serializable interfaces.
-- contains other fields as required by the User per their target LDAP system.
+- contains other fields as required by the User.
-- all other fields are user defined as type String or List for single or multivalued attributes.
+- fields are defined as type String or List for single or multivalued attrs.
-- data conversions performed by LDAP API as defined in the LDAP schema.

 ```
 public class UserSample implements Entity, Serializable